ishaq88/flipkart-product-reviews-sentiment-analysis/README.md

 the model is saved locally inside a "model" directory which is needed for sentiment inference Check out <a href="https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest"> Here </a> to know more about taking inference from pretrained model

-*Note: The Flipkart reviews analyser only works on local host as when we try to fetch reviews from flipkart it gives internal server error but works perfectly fine for local host*
+*Note: The Flipkart reviews analyser currently only works on local host as when we try to fetch reviews from flipkart it works perfectly fine for local host but gives status code-500 for deployed app*

 ### screenshots👇🏼